danielftapiar/revolut-interview/README.md

 - &#9745; Terraform
 - &#9745; Application Rest API
 - &#9745; Helm Chart
+- &#9745; CI Pipeline
+- &#9745; CD Pipeline
 - &#9746; Unit Test

-- &#9746; CI/CD Pipeline
+Due to time constraints and knowledge gap I couldn't accomplish the unit testing, but I do understand the fundamentals from an infrastructure and provisioning perspective.

-The application is deployed on a EKS Kubernetes Cluster, the deployment is highly available.
+The application is deployed on a EKS Kubernetes Cluster, the deployment is highly available, one pod in every region of us-east-1, this allows for rolling upgrades through helm to occurs without downtime.
+The database is a simple mysql, but in a production environment it would have to deployed in a cluster configuration allowing multiple read nodes and one write node to allow for faster reads and bottlenecks of database connections can be avoided as much as possible.
+If high traffic is incoming into the application, a redis cluster can be considered as well to track the most queried users and have them readily available so we don't overload the database.

+The main pipelines are CI/CD where as CI is used to build the application and push it to a remote repository, I've set it up in such a way that

 # Application